 - A copy of your SAT or ACT scores if you wish, or if you are submitting them in lieu of the tests.

-- Two letters of recommendation - one from a teacher, the other from a teacher, guidance counselor, employer or someone other than a family member who knows you well.
-These letters may be emailed to firstname.lastname@example.org or sent by regular mail.
+- A letter of recommendation from a teacher, guidance counselor, employer or someone other than a family member who knows you well.
+These letters may be emailed to email@example.com or sent by regular mail.

 - A brief personal statement describing your academic interests and goals.
 This may be emailed to firstname.lastname@example.org or sent by regular mail, OR Schedule an interview with Ann Marie Plunkett to discuss these.